sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

   lambda-calculus and many-sorted logic) along the way.
 - I'm inserting this one to the list, as my colleague specifically asked for preliminaries to homotopy type theory.
-Well, it's not a necesssary preliminary depending on what one wants, but unarguably a very useful one.
+Well, it's not a necesssary preliminary depending on what one wants, but undoubtedly a very useful one.
 - Book info: <https://www.cambridge.org/gb/academic/subjects/mathematics/logic-categories-and-sets/introduction-higher-order-categorical-logic>